 Dental bonding is a process where a dentist uses durable tooth-colored composite resin to repair a damaged tooth.
-Examples of tooth damage where bonding is useful include decay, chips, fractures, and discoloration.
+Examples of tooth damage where dental bonding is useful includes decay, chips, fractures, and discoloration.
 There are advantages to using dental bonding over veneers.
 Namely, treatment takes a single dental appointment.
 As you may have gathered, the process is known as dental bonding because it “bonds” to teeth.

 At Dental Partners of Boston, we use advanced techniques and high-quality composite resin in all cosmetic dental bonding treatments.
 As a result, our patients smile with confidence.
 If you would like details on how dental bonding could be the right cosmetic treatment for you, please request an appointment for an exam and consultation.
 We’re happy to answer all your questions.

 We are a group of award-winning dentists that covers a full range of specialties.

 Our dynamic team approach guarantees you the very best care we have to offer.

 We are all committed to excellence and exceeding the expectations of our patients.

 What Could Dental Bonding in Boston Do For Me?

 Dental bonding is primarily a cosmetic treatment to address a wide variety of dental issues including: